RektifyAI/attack-playbook/taxonomy/nft-taxonomy.md

     -   *

 -   Phishing Attack
     -   * Scammers send malicious direct messages and pop-ups through spoof websites asking for users' private wallet keys or 12-word or 24-word seed phrases.
-Once the scammer has access to the users private keys, the ownership of the tokens resting on the compromised wallet know belongs to the scammer.
+Once a scammer has access to the users private keys, the ownership of the tokens resting on the compromised wallet now belong to the scammer.
     -   *

 -   Stealth Mint